 Signs you are losing interest in a long-distance relationship

-While long-distance relationships can work well for a short period, trying to make them work long-term is more of a struggle than a joy of being in a relationship.
+While long-distance relationships can work well for a short period, trying to make it work long-term can become a struggle in your relationship.

-- You’re no longer looking forward to talking with your long-distance partner.
+- You’re no longer looking forward to talking to your long-distance partner.

 - You have boring conversations.

-- You try to avoid any form of communication with your long-distance button.
+- You try to avoid any form of communication with your partner.

 - You are no longer looking forward to seeing them.